2084x/ytcli-guide/README.md

 * [`youtube-download`](https://github.com/cvzi/mpv-youtube-download) - Download current video with a single key press.
 * [`ytdl-preload`](https://gist.github.com/bitingsock/17d90e3deeb35b5f75e55adb19098f58) - Preloads next video in the playlist by downloading to a local tmp file.
 Can be buggy and download audio and video out of sync.

-A full list of scripts for mpv can be found [here](https://github.com/mpv-player/mpv/wiki/User-Scripts).
+The full list of scripts for mpv can be found [here](https://github.com/mpv-player/mpv/wiki/User-Scripts).

+The full list of scripts I use can be found [here](https://github.com/2084x/rice/tree/master/.config/mpv/scripts)

+My script-opts folder can be found [here](https://github.com/2084x/rice/tree/master/.config/mpv/script-opts).

 # Configuration